 - Freelance articles published in The Land magazine; The Lutheran Witness; The Lutheran Digest; The Secret Place, Devotions for Daily Worship; Midwest Mix Magazine; and Minnesota Parent (online).

 - Southern Minnesota Correspondent for Minnesota Moments magazine.
+Work with the magazine included writing, photography, editing and proofreading.

 - Stories published in the following books: God Answers Prayers Military Edition: True Stories from People Who Serve and Those Who Love Them; Penned from the Heart, Volume XII; and Hidden History of the Minnesota River Valley.